Agile’s Origins and Practices:

 The above statements can be expanded into a series of related practices, that can result in projects which:

 - produce end products that more often meet user needs most importantly with less re-work and risk;

 enabling companies to make real improvement in the delivery of projects, allowing the benefits of those projects to be enjoyed quicker and with greater success.

 Agile development environments vary a lot and there is much in the detail, but the following are the most important core principles and practices that you usually see in an Agile environment:

 - Iterative and incremental development – this can take many forms and can be called a number of things: (Sprints, Rapid Prototyping etc).
-The important factor is giving users (and business managers) early sight of manageable elements of the deliverable.
-This allows early review and feedback on those deliverables and most importantly ensures that the interpretation by developers of a business or user need is fit for purpose, before the development team moves on.
+The important factor is giving users (and business managers) early sight of elements of the deliverable.
+This allows early review and feedback on those deliverables and most importantly ensures that the interpretation by developers of a business or user need is successful before the development team moves on.

-- Establishment of an effective team: all real Agile projects have an effective team at their core – not the ‘them and us syndrome’ – this can facilitate daily interactions between developers, users and business managers.
+- Establishment of an effective team: all real Agile projects have an effective team at their core – not the ‘them and us syndrome’ – this should facilitate daily interactions between developers, users and business managers.
 The benefits of this are obvious and should ensure that no project should ever stray too far off track.

 - Effective communication: Agile always favours face-to-face communication over all other methods.
 While this may be challenging in some circumstances, this principle can be extended or achieved in many ways.